 “The difference in the mode of working would be this, that the evil would be nipped in the bud, instead of having to be afterwards dealt with by more expensive machinery and with less hope of success.
 Some may consider this to be too sanguine a view of the effects of the boarding-out system; but it is a plan for rescuing children which is not simply theoretical; it is practical, and, so far, has been proved to be thoroughly efficacious.
 There can be no mistake about its beneficent operations, for the results — real, tangible results — are before us. … One of the most striking facts which can be adduced in favour of boarding … is this, that during the last eighteen months there has not been a single death among the 320 under the care of the Edinburgh city parochial authorities. … The fact that England is borrowing the system from Scotland ought to make us all the more careful that the model presented to our neighbours shall be a good one.”

-One of the reasons for success with boarding out was that it regulated.
+One of the reasons for success with the boarding out system was that it regulated.
 Therefore, foster parents and guardians followed a certain set of guidelines that could include such rules as the following:

 - No child could be boarded out earlier than age two.